librehat/kdictionary/README.md

 ##### NOTICE

 - If you've installed an early version of KDictionary, you need to run `plasmapkg -u kdictionary-<ver>.plasmoid` instead to **upgrade** KDictionary.
-- Any upgrade will lose previous settings data.
+- Any upgrade may lose previous settings data.

 ### Advanced Usage